 The right pressure will depend on the course and the conditions.
 To gain extra traction on slippery terrain, tree roots and rocks and the like, a lower pressure will give an increase contact patch size, and allow the tyre to conform to the trail.

 For racing you want between 15 and 25psi, the best advice is to practise the course before the racing starting with 30psi, and lower as you see fit until you reach a satisfactory pressure that works on the terrain.
 If you're riding on the road and possibly adding some off-road trails into the mix, than go for about 40-50psi, but again you want to tailor it to your riding.

 It took a while for disc brakes to become widely adopted by the pros, not least because the UCI's announcement caught bike sponsors on the hop with no disc-braked bikes suitable for World Cup level racing.
-That's changed in the last couple of years and after Lars van der Haar had the first world cup win on disc brakes the tide began to turn; you now see plenty of discs on pro bikes.
+That's changed in the last couple of years and after Lars van der Haar had the first world cup win on disc brakes the tide began to turn; you now see almost nothing but discs on pro bikes.
 Away from racing, many people have leapt at the extra stopping power and low maintenance of disc brakes for many years, and they’re often found on the multipurpose cyclo-cross bikes at lower prices.

 Which braking system you go for is entirely up to you.
 Cantilever options will generally be less expensive.
 If you're serious about racing then you’ll probably need several sets of wheels (for all the variety of tyres you’ll need for every possible course and conditions), and that will impact which you go for.

 The benefits of disc brakes — low maintenance, consistency of performance in the mud — make them the more attractive choice, and these benefits have been recognised by a huge swathe of non-racing cyclo-cross enthusiasts.